 Based on all the keywords you discovered, you will have many ideas for content.

 Sum up these ideas and organize them into topics.
 You can spread these topics over weeks, so the more keywords, the better!

 When you choose what keywords to write about, you’ll want to look at each one independently and determine the purpose of each article.
 Refrain from writing on a topic just to target a keyword — instead, think through the purpose of your article and write for humans, not for search engines.

-Your content will be the most successful when you write content that caters to the users search intent, and answers the questions that they want answered.
+Your content will be the most successful when you write copy that caters to the users search intent, and answers the questions that they want to be answered.

 You’ll want to research the content that you write so that it’s backed up by concrete information.
 For example, you should aim to include statistics and sources in your content to become a trustworthy member of your industry.

 In addition, writing naturally is the most important part of writing for SEO.
 In the past, people would stuff keywords into content and it would rank successfully.
-However, since Google continuously evolves it’s algorithm to provide the best results, keyword stuffing not recommended today.
+However, since Google continuously evolves its algorithm to provide the best results, keyword stuffing is not recommended today.